-EPC Question 4: Does the EPC support the proposed Gateway Master Plan Parking Standard and related parking strategies?
+Council Question No. 4: Does the City Council support the proposed Gateway Master Plan parking standard and related parking strategies?

 5. Highway 101 Bicycle/Pedestrian Bridge.
-The Shoreline Boulevard at Highway 101 Bicycle/Pedestrian Bridge is a project identified in the 2014 Shoreline Boulevard Corridor Study (Study) and the 2014 (amended 2017) North Bayshore Precision Plan (NBSPP).
+The Shoreline Boulevard at Highway 101 Bicycle/Pedestrian Bridge is a project identified in the 2014 Shoreline Boulevard Corridor Study (Study) and the 2014 (and 2017) North Bayshore Precise Plan (NBSPP).
 The bridge is envisioned to be an integral part of significant mobility and active transportation improvements to reduce reliance on single-occupant vehicles, encourage use of active transportation, and support the planned growth in the North Bayshore Area.